Foreign Earned Income Exclusion for U.S. Expats

 Who Can Benefit

 The exclusion usually applies to those who have lived abroad for at least one full year.
 However, partial-year exclusions are available if you've recently moved to a foreign country or returned to the U.S. mid-year.

 The foreign earned income exclusion is available to expats who either:

-- Work in a self-employed or partner capacity
+- Work outside the U.S in a self-employed or partner capacity

 Foreign Tax Credit vs. Exclusion

 It's important to choose between the foreign income exclusion and tax credit wisely.
 If you claim the exclusion and then change back to the foreign tax credit, you can't easily claim the exclusion again for five years.
 The only way to claim the exclusion again involves a costly process with the IRS.
 Working with an expat tax advisor can help you understand your options.